ashreekar/Weather-App/README.md

 Weather App

-#Author: Ashreek A R
+# Author: Ashreek A R

 This is a real time weather application using HTML,tailwind CSS and JavaScript.

 Technologies used: HTML, CSS, Tailwind CSS, JavaScript, OpenWeatheMap API.

+# GitHub link

-#Folder structure:
+# Folder structure:

 componets
     --bg